habby-bit/NetflixClone/README.md

 ## Preview

-Below are some example images of the app!
+Below are some example images of the site!

 ![Neflix Clone Still Example #1](img/NetflixCloneSH_3.png)